iamproprogramr/Python-Text-editor-and-terminel/README.md

 ## Overview

 This program is a GUI-based text editor with an integrated Python compiler and terminal.
-It allows users to write, edit, save, and run Python scripts within a single application.
-This project is written by Muhammad Yousaf.
-For any inquiries, you can reach me at yousafsahiwal3@gmail.com.
+It allows users to write, edit, save, and run Python scripts within a single application. .

+Author
+This program is written by Muhammad Yousaf.
+Email: yousafsahiwal3@gmail.com

 ## Features